Phishbate/cyber-toolkit/docs/Playbooks/Authentication and Passwords/Limit Access.md

+---
+tags:
+- Action-Now
+---

 # Limit the use of administrator accounts

-#Action-Now

 **What you need to do**
 - Make sure to lock down administrator accounts to only those staff who need to use them